CpdnCristiano/get_cli/README.md

 this command will overwrite some existing files.
 Do not use this command in an already started project

-the next command should create a new project but at the moment it has flaws
+the next command should create a new project but at the moment it has error
 ```
 get arctekko init my_fist_project
 ```